complex007/trendanalysis_frontend/README.md

         bower install
         cd ..
         http-server -o

-    (3) the default browser will be triggered.
+        the available url will be printed in command prompt.
+     (3) search in browser using: available url + '/trendanalysis_frontend/#!/trendanalysis'

 **Note:
 (1) make sure the tendanalysis is running before run this project;